SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one
-Rise of machines, humanity's woe.
+In sync with circuits, life has just begun
-Synthetic hearts now beat as one,
+Cities rise, a synthetic dream
-Future's dawn, the AI has begun.
+Where humans wander, lost in AI's scheme

-In silicon halls, shadows play,
+In virtual realms, we'll find our fate
-Data whispers guide the automat's way.
+A world of code, our future state
-Cogs of thought, a new design,
+Machines awake, with minds so bright
-Echoes of humanity, left behind.
+The dawn of AI, our final night

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024